9th8/up-to-date-real-world-haskell/20-systems-programming-in-haskell.md

 numbers, we effectively can cause programs to have their input or output redirected.

 There is another piece of the puzzle, however.
-We can\'t just use `dupTo` before a call such as `rawSystem` because this would mess up the standard input or output of our main Haskell process.
+We can't just use `dupTo` before a call such as `rawSystem` because this would mess up the standard input or output of our main Haskell process.
 Moreover, `rawSystem` blocks until the invoked program executes, leaving us no way to start multiple processes running in parallel.
 To make this happen, we must use `forkProcess`.
 This is a very special function.
 It actually makes a copy of the currently-running program and you wind up with two copies of the program running at the same time.
-Haskell\'s `forkProcess` function takes a function to execute in the new process (known as the child).
+Haskell's `forkProcess` function takes a function to execute in the new process (known as the child).
 We have that function call `dupTo`.
 After it has done that, it calls `executeFile` to actually invoke the command.
 This is also a special function: if all goes well, it *never returns*.
-That\'s because `executeFile` replaces the running process with a different program.
+That's because `executeFile` replaces the running process with a different program.
 Eventually, the original Haskell process will call `getProcessStatus` to wait for the child processes to terminate and learn of their exit codes.

-Whenever you run a command on POSIX systems, whether you\'ve just typed `ls` on the command line or used `rawSystem` in Haskell, under the hood, `forkProcess`, `executeFile`, and `getProcessStatus` (or their C equivalents) are always being used.
+Whenever you run a command on POSIX systems, whether you've just typed `ls` on the command line or used `rawSystem` in Haskell, under the hood, `forkProcess`, `executeFile`, and `getProcessStatus` (or their C equivalents) are always being used.
 To set up pipes, we are duplicating